 The Impact of Diet on IVF Success:

 Nutrition plays a fundamental role in reproductive health, influencing hormonal balance, egg quality, and overall fertility.
-Research suggests that adhering to a balanced diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats can positively impact IVF outcomes.
-Antioxidants, such as vitamin C, E, and selenium, found abundantly in fruits and vegetables, may help reduce oxidative stress, which can compromise egg and sperm quality.
+Research shows that a balanced diet improves IVF outcomes.
+Eating fruits, vegetables, whole grains, lean proteins, and healthy fats supports overall fertility.
+Antioxidants like vitamin C, vitamin E, and selenium reduce oxidative stress and protect egg and sperm quality.

 Conversely, diets high in processed foods, saturated fats, and sugar have been linked to decreased fertility.
 Excessive consumption of transfats, commonly found in fried and processed foods, may impair embryo development and implantation.
 Additionally, high glycemic index foods can disrupt insulin levels, potentially hindering reproductive function.